If you're thinking about paying us a visit, a great option is to visit us online. We believe this one hour might change your life.

 I'M NEW TO THIS CHURCH IDEA ...

-Chat: At any time in your online visit, please feel free to let us know you’re present in the chat.
+Chat: At any time during your online visit, please feel free to let us know you’re present in the chat.

 Prayer: At the end of the service, we’ll post a link for you to let us know how we can pray for you.
 Once you submit the form, we’ll send you an email letting you know that we received your request for prayer.
 We’ll send your prayer message to a team of people who will pray for you during the week.
 In the email, we’ll give you details about how to set up a time to connect or pray with someone personally if you wish.